PierBover/getting-started-fauna-db-fql/README.md

   ]
 }
 ```
-In this case there are more results than fit in a single page so Fauna gives us the next document to use as a cursor.
+Fauna gives us the next document with `after` to use as a cursor because in this case there are more results than fit in a single page of `3`.

 See the [Paginate](https://docs.fauna.com/fauna/current/api/fql/functions/paginate) docs for more on using cursors.

-### Unique values
+#### Unique values
 You can also use indexes to determine that a property of a document must be unique in the whole collection much like the `UNIQUE` constraint in SQL.
 This must be defined when creating the index:
 ```js
 CreateIndex({